HV and LV Power Supplies, Fusing, Soft Start, Regulators and more

 Choke Input and Capacitor Input power supplies (by W8JI)

 An “Economy” three-voltage power supply by W8JI.
-On this document, scroll down to the “Full Wave Bridge with Choke” section.
+This is a really handy circuit .
+On the linked document, scroll down to the “Full Wave Bridge with Choke” section.
 The schematic there illustrates the use of a 500-0-500 volt transformer.

 The schematic can be reconfigured to generate 2800V (voltage doubler, capacitor input filter), 1400V (capacitor input, full wave), 900V (choke input full wave).
 In each case, a second voltage of 1400, 700 or 450 volts (i.e., half the full B+ voltage) can also be obtained.
 R1 feeds the highest HV load, R2 feeds the lower HV load and R3 provides a bias voltage.